 Lastly (with very few exceptions), unless back pain is cancer or infection-related, treatment is never an emergency.

-As a physician, I think it is important we look at every option for every patient and start with the least invasive, effective treatment option.
+I think it is important we look at every option for every patient and start with the least invasive, effective treatment option.
 Having said that, it is always the patient’s decision about what treatment to have.
 There shouldn’t be any pressure related to having a specific treatment for your back pain.